DanielKilla1/spy1/ReadMe.md

 Trades are exited according to the following rules:

 #### Long Trade:
+- Stop Loss Options:
-- Exit immediately if any following 1-hour candle breaks below the first 1-hour candle's low (stop loss)
+  - Fixed (Default): Exit immediately if any following 1-hour candle breaks below the first 1-hour candle's low
+  - ATR-Based: Exit when price drops below entry price minus a multiple of the Average True Range
+  - Trailing: Initial stop at the first candle's low, then trails upward as price rises
+  - Time-Based: Ignores stop loss for specified hours after entry, then uses fixed stop
+  - Percentage: Uses a maximum percentage loss for stop (e.g., 1%)
+  - Partial Exit: Exits a portion of the position at the first stop, with wider stop for remainder
 - OR if profit target is reached intraday (configurable, default 20 points)

 #### Short Trade:
+- Stop Loss Options:
-- Exit immediately if any following 1-hour candle breaks above the first 1-hour candle's high (stop loss)
+  - Fixed (Default): Exit immediately if any following 1-hour candle breaks above the first 1-hour candle's high
+  - ATR-Based: Exit when price rises above entry price plus a multiple of the Average True Range
+  - Trailing: Initial stop at the first candle's high, then trails downward as price falls
+  - Time-Based: Ignores stop loss for specified hours after entry, then uses fixed stop
+  - Percentage: Uses a maximum percentage loss for stop (e.g., 1%)
+  - Partial Exit: Exits a portion of the position at the first stop, with wider stop for remainder
 - OR if profit target is reached intraday (configurable, default 20 points)

 - If neither condition is met during the day, exit at the last 1-hour candle's close